Think you could be pregnant?

 Care Net offers Limited Ultrasounds at no cost to you, which can verify how far along you are and determine if the pregnancy is viable.

 If you think you might be pregnant, you can schedule a free pregnancy test at Care Net.
 We have a 24/7 Helpline available.
-Call 1-877-NOT-ALONE (668-2566) to talk to us.
-You may also request an appointment online.
-We provide free and confidential pregnancy testing services at one of our 6 centers:
+Text or call 1-877-668-2566 to talk to us.
+Request an appointment online.
+We provide FREE and CONFIDENTIAL pregnancy testing services.